 Getting Married in Maryland

-If you are between 18 - 21, you must provide identification in the form of a drivers license or birth certificate.
+If you are an adult of legal age, you must provide identification in the form of a drivers license or birth certificate.
 Only one applicant needs to be present.
-We recommend bringing identification with you even if you are over 21..
 In Maryland the license is good for six months.

 And, believe it or not, just because you have your marriage licensedoes not mean you are officially married.
 You need to have a minister, wedding officiant, "justice of the peace" or a religious clergyman sign the document.
 On your wedding day, you'll give your officiant your marriage license, then after the ceremony, he or she will sign it and send it to the proper government agency for validation.